rickyfelix19/chartjs-analytics/README.md

 ## About <a name = "about"></a>

-A repo to learn how to use graphJS and connect them together to ReactJS using REST API
+A repo to learn:

+- how to use graphJS and connect them together to ReactJS using REST API
+- cypress

 ## Getting Started <a name = "getting_started"></a>